MakerBay/Coral_Reef_Mapping_Drone/README.md

 **"Shout out"** to Eddie Yung, Ken Chew, Sidhant Gupta and Cesar Jung-Harada who are the creators of aforementioned projects.

+[Learn some of the basics on GitHub](https://github.com/MakerBay/Coral_Reef_Mapping_Drone/tree/master/How%20to%20Github) This README was specifically made to know how to document this project on Github

 [Learn some of the basics on GitHub](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Check out this link for some quick cheats on how to use and document on GitHub.

 [GitHub Readme Images Tutorial](https://www.youtube.com/watch?v=hHbWF1Bvgf4&t=128s).
 Look at this video for how to place images and size them in Github README files.